spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202302.0/security-release-notes-202302.0.md

 ### Introduced changes

-In order to separate user input from the query, `OrderSearchQueryJoinQueryBuilder::addSalesOrderQueryFilters()` was adjusted.
+To separate user input from the query, `OrderSearchQueryJoinQueryBuilder::addSalesOrderQueryFilters()` was adjusted.
 These changes impacted `SalesFacade::searchOrders()`.

 ### How to get the fix